Service brief · Chapter I · Incorporation

 The LLP Agreement

-Where a Pvt Ltd has its MoA and AoA, an LLP has a single document — the LLP Agreement.
-It is a contract between the partners and between the partners and the LLP itself.
-Filed in Form 3 within 30 days of incorporation, it remains binding throughout the LLP's life.
+A Pvt Ltd has two founding documents; an LLP has just one — the LLP Agreement.
+It is a contract among the partners (and between the partners and the LLP itself).
+It is filed within 30 days of incorporation and stays binding for the entire life of the LLP.

-What a well-drafted LLP Agreement covers
+What a good LLP Agreement covers

 1. i.